oracle-livelabs/spatial-graph/spatial-studio/env-mp/env-mp.md

    Then scroll down.

 6. By default, Spatial Studio allows only HTTPS access, which requires additional configuration for secure access.
 If you are creating a temporary instance you can go ahead and uncheck this box.
 This will provide you HTTPS and HTTP access.
-For Spatial Studio Admin User Name enter **admin** (lower case).
-This user name will be case sensitive.
+Enter a Spatial Studio Admin User Name This user name will be case sensitive.

    ![Spatial Studio Advanced Configuration](images/mp-07.png)